patching...

 "It's a burgeoning artist community similar to Woodstock," she explains.
 "I see people taking day trips to see what's happening out here in the way of art and culture.
 I'd like to keep pushing the envelope to stay on the cutting edge."

-Real people, real events and true emotion: These are three key elements prevelent in South of Delancey, now playing at the Fremont Theatre until June 26.
+Real people, real events and true emotion: These are three key elements prevelent in South of Delancey, now playing at the until June 26.
 Sommers used radio clips from a Jewish arbitration court in the mid-1900s, as well as court documents and character improvisation to develop the play—a process that began almost 10 years ago.

 As an Artist-in-Residence at the Tribeca Performing Arts Center in New York in 2002, Sommers had the opportunity to participate in an end-of-year sharing show.
 Having recently heard an NPR segment about a House of Sages for retired rabbis in 1940s-New York, Sommers knew it was a story she wanted to pursue.